My Husband and I Don’t Always Agree on Politics, and That’s Okay

 There’s a saying, “If we both agreed on everything, one of us wouldn’t be necessary.”

-In life, and even in my marriage, I’ve found that to be true.
+In life, and even in my marriage, this saying holds true.
 It’s okay to disagree with your spouse, even when it comes to politics.
 It hadn’t occurred to us to talk about it before we were married, but boy did we talk about it after.

 In the first year we were married we had a joke during election season that our votes cancelled each other out.
 Our opinions fell on complete opposite sides of the spectrum when it came to government, politics, and law.
 Our conversations led to arguments.
 Neither of us was swayed by the other.
 The following election season we grew quiet, choosing not to talk about it at all.
 We filled out our ballots, sent them in, and didn’t utter a single word about it.
 A few years later we grew tired of the silence, and we developed a system that works for us, including some things to remember when we don’t agree.